 As the Western half of the Roman Empire disintegrated, Roman emperors governing from Constantinople (Istanbul) in the East continued to hold sway for many years.
 This was also known as the Byzantine period in Greece and it lasted from 330-1453 AD.
 Christianity flourished during this period as Roman emperors ditched their Greek gods and embraced Jesus the martyr.
 A cultural revolution of sorts ensued.
 Byzantine art consisted almost solely of religious paintings and motifs made up of tiny pieces of mosaic.
-Gone were the sculptures made by artists who worshipped beauty in its most direct and naked form.
-Then, the Ottoman Turks invaded and were bent on converting the Greeks to Islam.
+Gone were the sculptures made by artists who worshipped beauty in its most raw and naked form.
+Then, the Ottoman Turks invaded and were bent on “sharing” their faith with the conquered people.

-So what did the Greeks do?
-They fled to remote places and built their churches and monasteries in the most inaccessible places in the country.
+So what could the Greeks do?
+Well, they fled to remote, inaccessible corners of the Greek peninsula and built their churches and monasteries there.
 None of these hidden places of worship is more stunning than the monasteries at Meteora.

 Meteora was top on my list of things to see on this trip to Greece.
 In fact, it was the first place I went for after just one night in Athens.
 From pictures I’ve seen all over the web, these structures seem so surreal – as if they were created under orders of a director wishing to shoot a fantasy movie with a limitless budget.
 Meteoric is an adjective that refers to extraterrestrial bodies that hit the earth’s atmosphere and the location of these monasteries is so unbelievable that they seem to have descended from the sky.